Punta Gorda - Port Charlotte - Rotonda West - Manasota Key - Englewood

 Does my Rotonda West HOA need to approve an outdoor kitchen or pergola?

 Yes for the pergola or any roofed structure.
-Bo for an outdoor kitchen that is built on an existing lanai or pool deck.
+No for an outdoor kitchen that is built on an existing lanai or pool deck.
 Rotonda West is a deed-restricted community and the Rotonda West Association requires architectural review and approval before construction begins on any exterior structure.
 Requirements typically cover height, setbacks from property lines, materials, colors, and roof type.
 We help prepare a complete association submission package — including site plan, elevation drawings, material specifications, and product cut sheets — as part of your project.
 Getting the submission right the first time matters; a resubmittal adds weeks to your timeline and we work to avoid that.

 What materials hold up best on a canal or harbor-front lot in Punta Gorda?